freeminer/freeminer/doc/lua_api.md

     * `"plane"`: the particles are attracted to an (infinite) plane on whose surface `origin` designates a point in world coordinate space. use this for e.g. particles entering or emerging from a portal.

   * float range `strength`: the speed with which particles will move towards `attractor`.
 If negative, the particles will instead move away from that point.

   * vec3 `origin`: the origin point of the shape towards which particles will initially be oriented. functions as an offset if `origin_attached` is also set.

   * vec3 `direction`: sets the direction in which the attractor shape faces. for lines, this sets the angle of the line; e.g. a vector of (0,1,0) will create a vertical line that passes through `origin`. for planes, `direction` is the surface normal of an infinite plane on whose surface `origin` is a point. functions as an offset if `direction_attached` is also set.

-  * entity `origin_attached`: allows the origin to be specified as an offset from the position of an entity rather than a coordinate in world space.
+  * ObjectRef `origin_attached`: allows the origin to be specified as an offset from the position of an entity rather than a coordinate in world space.

-  * entity `direction_attached`: allows the direction to be specified as an offset from the position of an entity rather than a coordinate in world space.
+  * ObjectRef `direction_attached`: allows the direction to be specified as an offset from the position of an entity rather than a coordinate in world space.

   * bool `die_on_contact`: if true, the particles' lifetimes are adjusted so that they will die as they cross the attractor threshold. this behavior is the default but is undesirable for some kinds of animations; set it to false to allow particles to live out their natural lives.

 * vec3 range `radius`: if set, particles will be arranged in a sphere around `pos`.
 A constant can be used to create a spherical shell of particles, a vector to create an ovoid shell, and a range to create a volume; e.g.